 Maintain the original layout

-When your remodeling your kitchen, you completely want to change its look.
+When you remodelling your kitchen, you completely want to change its look.
 But, what most people don’t know is that this is the part which costs you the most.
-Changing the whole look of the kitchen is quite expensive because it requires construction of sorts.
+Changing the whole look of the kitchen is quite expensive because it requires the construction of sorts.
 It’s better to go ahead with the original setting and changing items in it so you can easily save on the cost.